London Borough of Croydon: Education

-The borough compared with the other London boroughs has the highest number of schools in it, with 26% of its population under 20 years old.
+The borough, compared with other London boroughs, has the highest number of schools in it, with 26% of its population under 20 years old.
 They include primary schools (95), secondary schools (21) and four further education establishments.
-Croydon College has its main building in Central Croydon, it is a high rise building.
-John Ruskin College is one of the other colleges in the borough, located in Addington and Coulsdon College in Coulsdon.
-South Norwood has been the home of Spurgeon's College, a world-famous Baptist theological college, since 1923; Spurgeon's is located on South Norwood Hill and currently has some 1000 students.
+Croydon College has its main building in Central Croydon, and it is a high-rise building.
+John Ruskin College is one of the other colleges in the borough, located in Addington, and Coulsdon College in Coulsdon.
+South Norwood has been the home of Spurgeon's College, a world-famous Baptist theological college, since 1923; Spurgeon's is located on South Norwood Hill and currently has around 1,000 students.
 The London Borough of Croydon is the local education authority for the borough.

 Overall, Croydon was ranked 77th out of all the local education authorities in the UK, up from 92nd in 2007.
-In 2007, the Croydon LEA was ranked 81st out of 149 in the country – and 21st in Greater London – based on the percentage of pupils attaining at least 5 A*–C grades at GCSE including maths and English (37.8% compared with the national average of 46.7%).
+In 2007, the Croydon LEA was ranked 81st out of 149 in the country – and 21st in Greater London – based on the percentage of pupils attaining at least 5 A* – C grades at GCSE including maths and English (37.8% compared with the national average of 46.7%).
 The most successful public sector schools in 2010 were Harris City Academy Crystal Palace and Coloma Convent Girls' School.
-The percentage of pupils achieving 5 A*-C GCSEs including maths and English was above the national average in 2010.
+The percentage of pupils achieving 5 A* – C GCSEs including maths and English was above the national average in 2010.

 Libraries

 The borough of Croydon has 14 libraries, a joint library and a mobile library.
-Many of the libraries were built a long time ago and therefore have become outdated, so the council started updating a few including Ashburton Library which moved from its former spot into the state-of-the-art Ashburton Learning Village complex which is on the former site of the old 'A Block' of Ashburton Community School which is now situated inside the centre.
+Many of the libraries were built a long time ago and therefore have become outdated, so the council started updating a few, including Ashburton Library, which moved from its former spot into the state-of-the-art Ashburton Learning Village complex (on the former site of the old 'A Block' of Ashburton Community School).
 The library is now on one floor.
-This format was planned to be rolled out across all of the council's libraries but what was seen as costing too much.
+This format was planned to be rolled out across all of the council's libraries but was deemed too costly to implement everywhere.

 South Norwood Library, New Addington Library, Shirley Library, Selsdon Library, Sanderstead Library, Broad Green, Purley Library, Coulsdon Library and Bradmore Green Library are examples of older council libraries.
-The main library is Croydon Central Library which holds many references, newspaper archives and a tourist information point (one of three in southeast London).
+The main library is Croydon Central Library, which holds many references, newspaper archives and a tourist information point (one of three in southeast London).
 Upper Norwood Library is a joint library with the London Borough of Lambeth.
-This means that both councils fund the library and its resources, but even though Lambeth have nearly doubled their funding for the library in the past several years Croydon has kept it the same, doubting the future of the library.
+This means that both councils fund the library and its resources, but even though Lambeth has nearly doubled its funding for the library in the past several years, Croydon has kept its contribution the same, leading to concerns about the library's future.